This is actually really confusing and it annoyed me once so I looked into it!

 They're both instances of

-, but not the same instance.)So, as they're instances rather than statements, one cannot just execute
+site.Quitter, but not the same instance.)So, as they're instances rather than statements, one cannot just execute

-being available outside of the interpreter — so it seems the original intent was that these were only to be available via the interpreter!).
-Instead, you have to call them as functions, just like all other built-in functions (dir
+exitorquitas you might expect (another digression: someone filed a bug regarding the site-providedexitandquitmethods polluting the builtin namespace, but it was not acted upon because some people have grown to rely onexitandquitbeing available outside of the interpreter — so it seems the original intent was that these were only to be available via the interpreter!).
+Instead, you have to call them as functions, just like all other built-in functions (dir,sorted, and, related but explained later,help).To get around the fact that most people expect

-to be statements, it was decided (at some point in time, by person or persons unknown) to give them a little dash of "magic".
+exitandquitto be statements, it was decided (at some point in time, by person or persons unknown) to give them a little dash of "magic".
 To side-step the issue and come at it from another angle, when one types the name of a variable (almost everything in Python is a variable), it prints an internal representation of that variable.For other built-ins, such as

 This is because functions (and, built-in functions, which derive from the main function type), by default, provide a

-: I can never remember the exact order of things!Thus, any class which defines a
+__repr__method; this magic method is called wheneverrepris called — eitherreprlooks for this method, or this method is called instead ofrepr, or this method callsrepr: I can never remember the exact order of things!Thus, any class which defines a

-method, when an instance of that class is created, and its variable name is typed into the interpreter, will have that method called, and the value it returns will be printed.
-Therefore, we can do the following:>>> class ReprTester (object):
+__repr__method, when an instance of that class is created, and its variable name is typed into the interpreter, will have that method called, and the value it returns will be printed.
+Therefore, we can do the following:>>> class ReprTester (object):... def __repr__ (self):

 ... return "Executing me as an instance calls repr(me) and displays the result!"